-Recently, I found a small cardboard box that contains all the artwork, and the super-8 film spool of a movie I made when I was 15/16, for my final high school HSC art exam.
-This celluloid masterpiece was called SPACE FLiK, and was a hopelessly crude parody of Star Wars in the style of Mad magazine (two things I was obsessed with at that age).
-The same curio box even contained a journal of my process making this opus, that I submitted to examiners along with the film.
+Recently, I found a small cardboard box that contains all the artwork, and the super-8 film spool of a movie I made when I was 15-17, for my final high school HSC art exam.
+This celluloid masterpiece was called SPACE FLiK, and was a parody of Star Wars in the style of Mad magazine (two things I was obsessed with at that age).
+The same box even contained a journal of my process making this opus, that I submitted to examiners along with the film.
 It took well over a year of spare-time drawing and very fiddly filming to complete this 7 minute silent epic, and was definitely a case where the end result does not show the amount of time and effort that went into making it.

-These days you can easily search for specific things on the internet, and even if you don’t know exactly what you are looking for you can make headway by fooling around with a search-engine for a few hours.
-As a teen, I only had the local library and the phone book, which were useful if I knew exactly what I was looking for, but I didn’t.
+These days you can easily search for specific things on the internet, and even if you don’t know exactly what you are looking for you can make headway by tinkering with a search-engine for a few hours.
+As a teen, I only had the local library and the phone book, which were only useful if I knew exactly what I was looking for, but I didn’t.
 Then, during school holidays between 1979 and 1980, Dad read out a newspaper advertisement; “Sydney animator will hold an animation workshop over the summer break.”
 Wha!?
 I enrolled and met a future co-worker.
 While we farted around with pencils and paper, he explained that although the voices on TV cartoons were American, many episodes were actually animated in Sydney, at the Hanna-Barbera studio.
 Better yet, I didn’t have to attend a special school to work there, and could be trained on the job.
 My jaw hit the floor.
 Suddenly, a dream job now seemed a possibility, and I had a mission: find out more about this studio and get a job there.
-I used 1980 email; writing a letter to Hanna-Barbera, including my drawing samples, and put it all in the mailbox.
+I wrote a letter to Hanna-Barbera including my drawing samples, and put it in the mailbox.
 Even after a few repeat queries, I didn’t get a response, so I got on with life.

 My spare time in 1980 was spent planning storyboarding and animating, drawing on bond paper scrounged from school or Dad’s work, and punched with a standard two-hole punch.
 By the end of that year, I was ready to start filming, and for a boost of inspiration, THE EMPIRE STRIKES BACK came to my hometown cinema at around the same time.
 I knew that ‘proper’ animation was done on clear plastic cels, but had a hard time finding raw material to make cels with, and used whatever was available.
 I butchered several shirt boxes for their clear plastic but never had many, and didn’t have the means to xerox my drawings onto the cels anyway, so the animation done on paper was then cut out with scissors, and painstakingly glued onto these naff cels.